near/docs/docs/tools/near-indexer.md

 ```

 You can play around with the data easily because it is returned as a JSON object.

+You can find the code we've written in this tutorial in [this repository](https://github.com/near-examples/indexer-tutorials/tree/master/example-indexer)

 ## Indexer examples